hphelion/documentation/cloudos/en/120/cloudtypes.md

 networking configuration to determine how to set up a virtual machine (which machine and how many virtual network ports) for your cloud.

 Before completing the setup of the Cloud Administration Node for your cloud type, make sure all the information entered in the panels on the left side of this dashboard is accurate.
-Consult with your IT Administrator as needed, and see the Install & Configure topic [link](#).
+Consult with your IT Administrator as needed, and see [Install &amp; Configure Your Clouds](/cloudos/en/120/install/).

 When you are sure you have captured the correct information that describes your IT environment, go to the Configure tab (**Internal note: tab name correct?**) and click the Complete Install button (**Internal note: button name correct?**) to complete the setup of the Cloud Administration Node.